Serena Williams spotlights her apprentices for Nike

 Serena Williams Design Crew by Nike in collaboration with Serena Williams

 The sportswear collection, and its marketing communications, shift the focus away from the prestige of its celebrity ambassador and towards the group of emerging talent behind the scenes.
-‘This program is an opportunity for people who otherwise may have never gotten a chance to design for the biggest sport company in the world,’ comments Serena Williams.‘I hope this propels these designers in their careers and their lives.’
+‘This programme is an opportunity for people who otherwise may have never had a chance to design for the biggest sport company in the world,’ says Serena Williams.‘I hope this propels these designers in their careers and their lives.’

-As brands step in to nurture the next generation of design talent, Williams' initiative reflects the ideas we explore in Alumni Incubators.
+As brands step in to nurture the next generation of design talent, Williams's initiative reflects the ideas we explore in Alumni Incubators.

 This craft beer promotes Black arts and culture

 No Save Point IPA by Run The Jewels in collaboration with Moon Dog, US

 Never Look Back craft beer by Run The Jewels in collaboration with St Petersburg’s Green Bench Brewing Co, US

 US – Responding to the lack of people of colour in the craft beer industry, hip-hop duo Run the Jewels'latestbrewery collaborations amplify Black arts and culture.